 Bad Experience with John's Plumbing Company

-Read below for a detailed account.
+Read below for a detailed account of a horrible experience with John's Plumbing Company.

 This is the view of John's Plumbing Company from their street address: